finbourne/lusid-sdk-python/sdk/docs/TransactionFeesApi.md

 [EXPERIMENTAL] DeleteTransactionFeeRule: Deletes a fee rule.

-<br>              Deletes the rule for all effective time.                <br>              The rule will remain viewable at previous as at times, but it will no longer be considered by              GetApplicableFees.                <br>              This cannot be undone.
+               Deletes the rule for all effective time.
+The rule will remain viewable at previous as at times, but it will no longer be considered by              GetApplicableFees.
+This cannot be undone.

 ### Example